JDAI-CV/DNNLibrary/README.md

 *Run neural network on your Android phone using the new NNAPI !*

 Android 8.1 introduces Neural Networks API (NNAPI).
-Though it is in beta, it's very exciting to run a model in the "native" way supported by Android System. :)
+It's very exciting to run a model in the "native" way supported by Android System. :)

 DNNLirary is a wrapper of NNAPI.
 It lets you easily make the use of the new NNAPI introduced in Android 8.1.
 You can convert your caffemodel into `daq` format by the [convert tool](https://github.com/daquexian/DNN_convert_tool) and run the model directly.

-The demo runs `ResNet-18`, `Squeezenet` and `LeNet` in corresponding branch(Each branch has its corresponding model file, the code of `DNNLibrary` is same in each branch).
+The demo consists `daq` model files for LeNet, ResNet-18 and SqueezeNet, and you can get your own model conveniently from pretrained caffemodel.

 For how to use this lib directly in your project, check out [Usage](#usage) (it's at the bottom)